Urgent! WE NEED YOUR HELP!

 |Apollo's first day at the shelter|

 We went to a large office where I could evaluate him, but it was brief because he was a keeper, you could just tell.
-No issues at all, loving, playful and very friendly but he had mats as big as baseballs in his fur and had been treated for a flea allergy where they had to shave some hair and treat him with antibiotics.
-Every time he wagged his tail, he sprayed urine on me but I didn’t care, he had a new owner, and he was going to a home that will love him like he once was loved.
+No issues at all, loving, playful, and very friendly, but he had mats as big as baseballs in his fur and had been treated for a flea allergy where they had to shave some hair and treat him with antibiotics.
+Every time he wagged his tail, he sprayed urine on me, but I didn't care, Apollo had a new owner, and he was going to a home that will love him like he once was loved.

 |The Freedom Ride|

 When I took him for his "freedom" ride, I had to pause because this hit me pretty hard.
 I hung my head and asked that question once again, "how does this happen," and there is never an answer.
 If you could ride with one of our rescuers or me just one time, you would ask the same question.

 Apollo is doing great with a wonderful foster and has been thoroughly updated on his shots, along with a groom, and is scheduled for a dental next week.
 He does his tricks again and chases the ball as much as he wants with other dogs.
 He is living the life of a king, which he should.
 No-one loves your dog as much as you do, and Apollo's previous owner would have been shocked if he knew the treatment that his beloved pet went through.
 I do have to wonder if something happened to Elaine and me, who would take care of our dogs, or would they end up in a shelter.
 Have a plan for your dogs…